Wei-N-Ning/cxxConcurrency/async/README.md

 inspired by optimized C++ L7656 (prefer std::async to std::thread),
 I created a FuturePool using the same deque based mechanism, see: ../stdthread/thread_pool.cpp

+> the template function std::async() runs a callable object in the context
+> of a thread but the implementation is allowed to reuse threads
+> the standard hints that std::async() maybe implemented using a thread pool
+> on windows, std::async is significantl faster

+TODO: test it out!